rhubarbgroup/email-address-encoder/readme.txt

 == Upgrade Notice ==

+= 1.0.11 =

+This release adds the ability to get notified when your site contains unprotected email addresses.

 = 1.0.10 =

-The release includes several improvements and new features.
+This release includes several improvements and new features.

 = 1.0.9 =